mrtztg/power-platform-learning/README.md

   - Table Charts.
 Like Pie charts, so on
   - Table Dashboards.
 Are combinations of charts and streams (Table views)
 - In model-driven create app, try to play with Groups, Navigation bar, Areas, Sub areas, so on.
+- In Tables, We can import data from many sources, like Spreadsheets.
+In "Import" wizard, we'll also have PowerQuery to manipulate the data.
+In progress import, will be displayed in "DataFlows" tab in dashboard.
+  - "Import data from Spreadsheet" option adds data to existing flow, but "import data with DataFlows" creates a new table

 - Copilot can be used in many Areas in Power Platform.
 Like
   - on Home screen for planning and creating
   - in Tables to create tables
   - in Apps to create app
   - Even inside the app, you can use Copilot to make changes on the app
+  - Even it can use formulas wherever there is a formula

+### Power Automate
+- It is very much like Zapier, but completely integrated to lots of services especially Microsoft services.
+Like Zapier, Power Automate also has lots of ready to use templates.
+- We can share a flow with other person to be able to both edit/run (co-owner) or job view (read only users).
+We can also send a copy.
+- Other than hundreds of connectors (templates), we can create our own custom connector (Like an API).
+But if we want this connector to be used by people outside our company, we should submit it to get certified by Microsoft (for free).
+- Two exciting use case of flows are:
+  - **Approval**: Create > Automated cloud flow > When a row added, ... to Dataverse.
+    - With this flow, we can create an approval on Dataverse modification.
+Flow will send approval request email to the managers (or anyone we define)
+    There are other approvals in Create>Templates as well.
+  - **Business Process Flow**: With this, we can define multi step process when for instance new row added to the table.
+    - Solutions on left menu > the solution (like Default) > New > Automation > Process > Business Process Flow